Manual of German Law: Reviews

-Max Planck Institut for Comparative and International Private Law and is a corresponding Fellow of the British Academy.
-The review was published in 1972 in The Rabel Journal of Comparative and International Private Law.'Im ganzen gebührt dem Verfasser lebhafter Dank dafür, daß er das deutsche bürgerliche Recht in so gelungener Form der Englishschprachigen Juristenwelt vorgestellt und es damit auch den Komparatisten des Common Law leichter zugänglich gemacht hat'. / 'On the whole, the author deserves heartfelt thanks for presenting German civil law in such a successful form to the English-speaking legal world and, therefore, making German law more accessible to comparative studies of the Common Law.'
+Max Planck Institute for Comparative and International Private Law and is a corresponding Fellow of the British Academy.
+The review was published in 1972 in The Rabel Journal of Comparative and International Private Law.'Im ganzen gebührt dem Verfasser lebhafter Dank dafür, daß er das deutsche bürgerliche Recht in so gelungener Form der Englishschprachigen Juristenwelt vorgestellt und es damit auch den Komparatisten des Common Law leichter zugänglich gemacht hat'. ('On the whole, the author deserves heartfelt thanks for presenting German civil law in such a successful form to the English-speaking legal world and, therefore, making German law more accessible to comparative studies of the Common Law.')